brett03112/Code-You-Final-Project/README.md

 User Logins

-'''bash
+'''
 primary user: <admin@example.com>
 password: "admin00"
 '''

 SwaggerUI for CRUD

-'''bash
+'''
 You must be logged in under the "admin" user role above.
 Go to: <https://localhost:7056/swagger>
 '''

 Testing

-'''bash
+'''
 The tests are ran using an in-memory database provided by:
 "Microsoft.EntityFrameworkCore.InMemory" Version="8.0.0"

 Go to Code-You-Final-Project/HolidayDessertStore.Tests